 Low transaction fees

-Bitcoin transactions usually cost much less than a dollar, regardless of how large the amount is.
-With the lightning network, a transaction usually costs a fraction of a cent - enabling micro-payments.
+Bitcoin transactions usually cost less than a dollar, regardless of the transaction amount.
+Lightning network transactions typically cost a fraction of a cent, enabling micro-payments.

 How are new Bitcoins created?

 Bitcoin is produced exclusively through a process called "mining."
 While it is figuratively similar to the mining of gold, the production of new Bitcoin has nothing to do with actual mining.
 Instead, it refers to how new Bitcoins are created.